Range is a measure of how spread out the values in a data set are. It is calculated by subtracting the smallest value from the largest value.

 Range = Maximum value - Minimum value

-The Range of ungrouped data is the difference between the largest value (maximum) and the smallest value (minimum) in the dataset.
-Ungrouped data consists of raw numerical data that has not been sorted into groups or intervals.
+The range of ungrouped data is the difference between the largest value and the smallest value in a data set.
+Ungrouped data refers to raw data that has not been organized into groups or intervals.

 To calculate the range of ungrouped data, follow these steps:

-Arrange the data in ascending order (if needed).
+Arrange the data in ascending order (if the numbers are not arranged).

 Identify the highest value and the lowest value in the dataset.